SystemsApproach/tcpcc/algorithm.rst

 Interestingly, CUBIC is either more aggressive or less aggressive than earlier variants of TCP, depending on the conditions.
 Short RTT TCP Reno flows tend to be effective in acquiring bottleneck bandwidth, so CUBIC includes a "TCP-friendly" mode where it aims to be just as aggressive as TCP Reno.
 But in other circumstances—notably high bandwidth-delay networks—CUBIC will be able to obtain a bigger share of the bottleneck bandwidth because CUBIC is increasing its window size more quickly.
 This brings us back to the discussion of Section 3.3 as to whether "fairness" to incumbent algorithms is the right design goal.
-Ultimately, CUBIC was extensively analyzed, showed good performance under many conditions without causing undue harm, and was widely deployed.
+Ultimately, CUBIC was extensively analyzed, showed good performance under many conditions without causing undue harm, and has been widely deployed.

 .. _reading_cubic:
 .. admonition::  Further Reading

-   S. Ha, I. Rhee, and L. Xu. `CUBIC: a new TCP-friendly high-speed TCP variant
+   S. Ha, I. Rhee, and L. Xu. `CUBIC: a New TCP-friendly High-speed TCP Variant
    <https://www.cs.princeton.edu/courses/archive/fall16/cos561/papers/Cubic08.pdf>`__.
    ACM SIGOPS Operating Systems Review, July 2008.